marisacasillas/chatterlab/course-instructions/participation.md

 1. Watch the recording of the session in full
 2. Send Marisa two questions and two comments that occurred to you while watching the recording

-Unless otherwise noted, you must send these questions and comments to Marisa **within 2 days** of the missed session (i.e., missed a Tuesday = send by Thursday; missed a Thursday = send by Monday).
+Unless otherwise noted, you must send these questions and comments to Marisa **within 2 days** of the missed session (i.e., missed a Tuesday = send by midnight on Thursday; missed a Thursday = send by midnight on Monday).

 ## Can I make up attendance credit?
 Yes!
-If you get a zero for a class session and you'd like to make up the missed credit, you can watch the recording of the session and send Marisa two questions and two comments within two days of the missed session, as instructed above for those who were unable to attend.
+If you get a zero for a class session and you'd like to make up the missed credit, you can watch the recording of the session and send Marisa two questions and two comments within two days of the missed session, as described above for those who were unable to attend.